robmarkcole/HASS-Deepstack-face/README.md

 Q5: I am getting an error from Home Assistant: `Platform error: image_processing - Integration deepstack_object not found`

-A5: This can happen when you are running in Docker/Hassio, and indicates that one of the dependencies isn't installed.
-It is necessary to reboot your Hassio device, or rebuild your Docker container.
+A5: This can happen when you are running in Docker, and indicates that one of the dependencies isn't installed.
+It is necessary to reboot your device, or rebuild your Docker container.
 Note that just restarting Home Assistant will not resolve this.

 ------